morucci/coinbot/README.md

 more on the account, it manages only the part that has been allocated.
 When there are gains or losses, the capital is adjusted automatically to benefit from compound interests.

+## Current restrictions

+* hardcoded BTC as the base crypto.
+* can have only one trade per pair on the account.
+If you trade manually on the same pair and the same account, there will be troubles.
+* hardcoded risk per trade at 1%.
+* hardcoded 5 trades max at risk.